 As an alternative to a hardwired Ethernet cable, the CloudBox can be configured to use Wifi.
 Please see the links below to setup WiFi on the CloudBox using your mobile device.

 From a computer web browser, log in to https://tune.cloudcovermusic.com

 Note: If you select the Play Music Here button on the browser, it may cause the browser to start playing instead of the CloudBox.

 On the Music page choose the station you would like to listen to.
 Selecting a new station will not change the music immediately.
 The previous song will finish playing out to ensure a seamless transition.

 The Cloudbox has three different flashing Cloud LED patterns.
 If the Cloud on the top is solid blue it is streaming correctly; if it is blinking could you identify which of the following flash patterns it is indicating?

-- If the CloudBox shows a red light (Network LED) indicating it has successfully obtained a network connection, but you are only hearing elevator type music (royalty free music stored on the CloudBox) then check your network Firewall, Proxy, and Content Filter Configurations to make sure the CloudBox can access the Cloud Cover Music service.
+Red LED: If the CloudBox shows a red light it indicates it has successfully obtained a local network connection.
+If you are only hearing elevator style jazz music (royalty free music stored on the CloudBox) then check your network Firewall, Proxy, and Content Filter

 For CloudBox Models G9Y4 and above

 Blue LED: If the CloudBox shows a blue light then it is unable to get a network connection.Check the Ethernet cable is correctly plugged in to a network port that is active.
 Test the ethernet cable by attaching a device (laptop/desktop) that is known to be working.
 Check your network Firewall, Proxy, and Content Filter Configurations.